 With thousands upon thousands of plants, there is really nothing on the planet quite like the Amazon rainforest.
-While the west is just beginning to understand the profundity of the plants that call the Amazon home, natives indigenous to the rainforest have known about the forest’s magic since time immemorial, claiming that the wisdom of the Amazon was told to them by the plants themselves.
+While the west is just beginning to understand the profundity of the plants that call the Amazon home, natives indigenous to the rainforest have long recognized its wonders.
 Here is a guide to the mind-blowing and magical Peruvian Amazon Herbal Medicine.

 Ayahuasca is a combination of chacruna, a plant containing DMT (a powerful psychedelic) and the ayahuasca vine, which contains an MAO inhibitor.
 The MAO inhibitor in the ayahuasca vine temporary blocks enzymes in your stomach, which allows the DMT to work.
 The origins of this Peruvian Amazon Herbal Medicine are unknown, but if you ask a shaman, they’ll tell you that the plants told them the secret.
 Of the thousands of plant species in the Amazon, it is remarkable that the combination of these two can produce the wonderful effects that are reported by some users, such as ending addiction, curing diseases, overcoming traumas and eliminating the ego.

-First, the poison is extracted from a bright-green frog by gently scraping its back.
+First, they gently scrape the bright-green frog’s back to extract the poison.
 The giant monkey frog is native to the Amazon rainforest.
 They reside in parts of Brazil, Peru, and Venezuela.
 People in many cultures revere giant monkey frogs for their alleged healing abilities.

 Proponents believe that the kambo can purify the physical body of toxic substances, as well as purify the mind and spirit of negative energy.
 They also claim that the ritual can: bring luck, increase stamina, and cure physical ailments.

-This Peruvian Amazon Herbal Medicine is used to burn tiny holes on the participant’s arms, which puts the poison into the bloodstream.
+They use this Peruvian Amazon Herbal Medicine to burn tiny holes on participants’ arms, introducing the poison into the bloodstream.
 The reactions vary, but you might experience vomiting, diarrhea, nausea, a swollen face and a slight fever; this is all from the reaction to the frog poison.
 The results are nothing short of miraculous.
 The treatment has been known to help people quit drinking alcohol, cure drug addiction and treat anxiety, depression, migraines, infections, Alzheimer’s disease, Parkinson’s disease, cáncer and infertility.

 Chuchuhuasi is an enormous canopy tree of the Amazon rainforest that grows to 30 m high.
 It has large leaves (10-30 cm), small, white flowers, and extremely tough, heavy, reddish-brown bark.

-Chuchuhuasi is considered to be the love potion of the Amazon, as it has aphrodisiac properties.
-Local people and villagers along the Amazon believe that chuchuhuasi is an aphrodisiac and tonic, and the bark soaked in the local sugarcane rum (aguardiente) is a popular jungle drink that is even served in bars and to tourists (its often called “go-juice” to relieve pain and muscle aches and to “keep going” during long treks in the rainforest).
+Chuchuhuasi acts as the Amazon’s love potion because it has aphrodisiac properties.
+Local people and villagers along the Amazon believe that chuchuhuasi is an aphrodisiac and tonic.
+The bark soaked in the local sugarcane rum (aguardiente) is a popular jungle drink.
+“Go-juice” in bars helps tourists relieve pain and persist on lengthy rainforest treks.

-In Peruvian Amazon herbal medicine systems, chuchuhuasi alchahol extracts are used to treat osteoarthritis, rheumatoid arthritis, bronchitis, diarrhoea, haemorrhoids, and menstrual irregularities and pain.
+In Peruvian Amazon herbal medicine systems, they use chuchuhuasi alcohol extracts to treat osteoarthritis, rheumatoid arthritis, bronchitis, diarrhea, hemorrhoids, and menstrual irregularities and pain.

 Rapé is a tradition from the Amazon that involves blowing tobacco and other powdered plants and barks up your nose.
 It may sound intense and it is, but if you suffer from acute sinus problems, it may be for you.
 The effect of blowing the powder up your nose clears the passageways of your nose and sinuses, clearing out all the toxins and gunk you have stuck in there.
-It is also used to purge the head and clear the mind.
+They also use it to purge the head and clear the mind.

 People take a tea made from andiroba bark and leaf to treat fevers, herpes, and worm infections; and as a tonic.
-Andiroba fruit oil is taken for coughs.
+They take Andiroba fruit oil for coughs.

 Some people apply andiroba bark and leaf directly to the skin for sores, ulcers, and skin troubles.
-It is used on the skin for removing ticks and skin parasites.
+They use it on the skin to remove ticks and skin parasites.

-Tayuya is a vine found in the Amazon jungle that has been used by indigenous peoples to cure snakebites, as an anti-inflammatory, a tonic, a blood purifier and detoxifier, and also to treat diarrhoea, epilepsy, metabolism disorders, backache, sciatic pain, headaches, and gout.
+Indigenous peoples use the Tayuya vine from the Amazon jungle for various remedies.
+They use it to cure snakebites, as an anti-inflammatory, a tonic, and a blood purifier and detoxifier.
+Additionally, they use it to treat diarrhea, epilepsy, metabolism disorders, backache, sciatic pain, headaches, and gout.